 Mankind has been living in the Ngorongoro Conservation Area for millions of years with hominid footprints preserved in volcanic rock 3.6 million years old.
-The world famous Oldupai Gorge, the “Cradle of Mankind” is a short drive from the crater on your way to the Serengeti, where early human remains dating back two million years were found.
+The world famous Oldupai Gorge, the “Cradle of Mankind” is a relatively short drive from the crater on your way to the Serengeti, where early human remains dating back two million years were found.
 Nowadays a large number of Maasai live a pastoral lifestyle with their cattle, goats and sheep in the area.

 Discover more places to go on safari in Tanzania.